AdobeDocs/federated-audience-composition.en/help/compositions/activities/enrichment.md

 >[!CONTEXTUALHELP]
 >id="dc_targetdata_personalization_enrichmentdata"
 >title="Enrichment data"
 >abstract="Select the data to use to enrich your composition.
-You can select two types of enrichment data: a single enrichment attribute from the target dimension, or a collection link, which is a link with a 1-N cardinality between tables."
+You can select two types of enrichment data: a single enrichment attribute from the schema, also known as targeting dimension, or a collection link, which is a link with a 1-N cardinality between tables."

 The **Enrichment** activity allows you to enhance the targeted data with additional information from the federated database.
 It is commonly used in a compositions after segmentation activities.